Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 Consider any other accounts or loans where you pay interest, and see if you can eventually eliminate as much of

-34. Reduce convenience foods.
+these as possible. - Reduce convenience foods.
 Frozen foods, microwaveable stuff, junk food … anything that’s packaged and

 prepared for our convenience is not only more expensive than something you cook yourself, but also most likely less

-35. Travel frugally.
+healthy.
+I’m not saying to eliminate these completely, but reduce consumption. - Travel frugally.
 I actually don’t travel (or haven’t for years), but if you do have to travel, some advance planning

 can save you money.
 Airfare is most expensive, usually, so look to buy your ticket in advance, and look for deals.